architect/arc.codes/src/views/docs/en/reference/configuration/function-config.md

 ### `ignoredDependencies`

 Disable specific dependencies from being installed in Lambdas that rely on [automated dependency treeshaking](/docs/en/guides/developer-experience/dependency-management#automated-dependency-treeshaking).
+When a dependency has a scope (preceded by '@'), place the name inside quotes.
 This setting is currently only supported in Node.js Lambdas.

 ### `shared`